 - Work Setting

 MAiD Nurse Investigator

-Make a difference in this unique role with the Ministry of Community Safety and Correctional services, where you will be responsible for facilitating reporting/data collection, monitoring and oversight related to Medical Assistance in Dying (MAiD) deaths at the Office of the Chief Coroner – Ontario Forensic Pathology Service (OCC-OFPS).
+Make a difference in this unique role with the Ministry of the Solicitor General, where you will be responsible for facilitating reporting/data collection, monitoring and oversight related to Medical Assistance in Dying (MAiD) deaths at the Office of the Chief Coroner – Ontario Forensic Pathology Service (OCC-OFPS).

 What can I expect to do in this role?

 As a member of the death investigation team, you will:

 • provide broad-based medical expertise to support and oversee the MAiD process through facilitating the reporting of MAiD deaths

 • identify and analyze relevant information and documents, and interview parties, including clinicians as well as family and friends of the deceased person

 • participate in the ongoing collection and management of accurate MAiD-related data for tracking and trend analysis

 • provide advice to the Team Lead, MAiD and medical management colleagues to determine appropriate next steps